IPv4 vs IPv6 from a Consumer’s Point of View

 Why IPv6 Was Invented

-The IETF saw where things where heading back in the 1990s and invented IPv6.
-Rather than 32-bit binary, IPv6 uses 128-bit hexadecimal (0-9 and A-F).
-IPv6 has completely updated methods of transferring data with built in security features.
-Most importantly, there are so many possible IPv6 addresses that until we invent some truly sci-fi level technology like self-replicating atom sized computers, we’re unlikely to ever run out of addresses.
+The IETF saw where things were heading back in the 1990s and invented IPv6.
+Rather than a 32-bit binary, IPv6 uses 128-bit hexadecimal (0-9 and A-F).
+IPv6 provides updated methods for data transfer with built-in security features.
+Most importantly, there are so many possible IPv6 addresses that, until we invent some truly sci-fi-level technology like self-replicating atom-sized computers, we’re unlikely to ever run out of addresses.

 IPv4 vs IPv6: Features and Benefits of Each